WandThe Magic Wand and Other Operators

 Qed.

-The lemma above shows that the empty predicate \[] can be removed from the LHS of a magic wand.
+The lemma above shows that \[] can be removed from the LHS of a magic wand.

 Exercise: 2 stars, standard, especially useful (hwand_hpure_l)